Portrait of the Artist's Uncle, Friedrich Corinth: Chronological placement in Corinth's oeuvre

 At the time the painting was created, Lovis Corinth's life was in upheaval.
-From the beginning of his studies in Munich, he tried to gain recognition in the Munich art scene, but found it difficult to establish himself there.
+From the beginning of his studies at the Academy of Fine Arts, Munich, he tried to gain recognition in the Munich art scene, but found it difficult to establish himself there.
 At the end of the 1890s, he intensified his contacts with the painters Walter Leistikow and Ernst Liebermann in Berlin, who founded the Berlin Secession there in 1898 and showed a strong interest in Corinth's participation.
 At the time of the painting's creation, Corinth was traveling in Königsberg and the surrounding area, having previously spent some time at the Schulzendorf estate in Brandenburg as a lodging guest of Richard Israel's family, where he also met with Leistikow.
 The Königsberg trip was immediately followed by a joint trip with Leistikow to Denmark.
 In 1900, Corinth painted several portraits, including one of his famous self-portraits.
 Among the people portrayed during this period were mainly artists and writers from Corinth's circle in Munich and Berlin, including Eduard Graf von Keyserling, Gerhart Hauptmann and Walter Leistikow.